Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW1-partition.md

 #### Flash recovery
 > if your existing recovery not working ...
+>
+> Flash Ofoxrecovery.zip through your existing recovery
+> or
-> Flash Ofoxrecovery.zip through your existing recovery or exterect recovery.img and flash it via fastboot command
+> exterect recovery.img and flash it via fastboot command
 ```cmd
 fastboot flash recovery path\to\twrp.img reboot recovery
 ```

 #### Creat partitioning for Windows
 > download resize.zip , reboot to recovery and flash it.
+>
 > Your Beryllium is ready for modify partitions
+>
 > NOW go to Main screen -> Advanced -> Terminal
+>
 > Type   modify   and wait till phone reboots to recovery
 ```cmd
 modify
 ```
-> on recovery open terminal and type :
+> After reboot to recovery open terminal and type :
 ```cmd
 chmod -x /cache/format
 . /cache/format